Skip to Content

 The Equine Science major will also give you knowledge of equine welfare, behaviour and health and an understanding of performance nutrition and responses to training of horses.
 When you graduate you will have up-to-date, scientifically-based knowledge.

 Your learning will cover the scientific principles of equine husbandry, agriculture, and agronomy with business skills.
 You will learn about equine health, nutrition, reproduction, structure, and function.
 You will also obtain knowledge of production and management issues, including equine welfare and regulatory issues.
 The role of new technologies, industry structures and practices and their issues will also be part of the programme.

-Massey University’s Bachelor of Animal Science is a new degree in 2020.
-It is the only degree in New Zealand that focuses entirely on animal science and is ideal if you are interested in a career that combines your love of science and animals.
+This is the only Bachelor of Animal Science (BAnSci) in New Zealand.
+It focuses entirely on animal science and is ideal if you are interested in a career that combines your love of science and animals.